dsidavis/DSIWeb/README.md

 `${VIRTUALENV}/lib/python2.7/site-packages/pelican/themes/bootstrap3-theme/templates`

 # Troubleshoot Pelican installation
 if you have trouble making the Pelican site, make sure the `virtualenv` is activated.
 Other tips can be found in this [article](http://karenyyng.github.io/using-virtualenv-for-safeguarding-research-project-dependencies.html).

-# Known issue with Tipuesearch that I patched
+# Known issue with Tipuesearch that I patched in the
 See [Git issue](https://github.com/talha131/pelican-elegant/issues/147)
 Add
 `